nylki/lindenmayer/README.md

 ## setting productions
-Productions define how one symbol gets transformed into another symbol or string of symbols.
-If you want all `A`s to be replaced by `B`, you may construct the following production would look like:
+Productions define how the axioms symbols get transformed.
+For example, if you want all `A`s to be replaced by `B` in your axiom, you could construct the following production:
 ```.js
 let lsystem = new LSystem({
   axiom: 'ABC',